bhja/scylla/README.md

 Java code using DynamoDB API but utilizing the alternator feature of Scylla DB.

-Can be executed as a standalone node/as cluster.
+Can be executed as a standalone or multi node cluster.
 For a local executor set the developer mode to 1.
 Else set to 0 and execute the tests.

 Sample json input for the load test using CURL